top of page

 Vice President

-Mary is very excited to be back into theatre and a part of the Bangor Community Theatre.
-After a long hiatus traveling for her work and then taking care of family, she found that she missed this very special part of her life.
-With BCT, she has played Aunt Sigrid in I Remember Mama and Mrs. Chumley in Harvey.
+Mary lives in Glenburn and has been a part of the Bangor Community Theatre for several years.
+With BCT, she has played Rose Arnott in Enchanted April, Aunt Jane in Rebecca of Sunnybrook Farm, Aunt Sigrid in I Remember Mama, Mrs. Chumley in Harvey and Charity Haze in The Butler Did It.
 Mary was born in Michigan, but grew up mostly in Florida.
 She is a graduate from the University of Florida with a BA in theatre and spent much of her late teens and 20’s doing theatre in the Gainesville, Florida area.
 Mary and her family moved to the Bangor area in 2004.
-She most recently participated in the Ten Bucks Theatre 24 Hour New Play Festival.
-She has served as a Member at Large on the BCT Board for several years.

 Sue Amero